-When it comes to choosing between long-term FDs and short-term FDs, it is important to delve deep into their basic differences.
+When it comes to choosing between long-term FDs and short-term FDs, it is important to understand the basic difference between them.
 While long-term fixed deposits are built along the same lines as regular fixed deposits, they offer greater liquidity and higher returns.

-Short-term fixed deposits are best utilized for short-term goals like 7 day to 2 years whereas long-term fixed deposits are best used for long-term goals.
-You can plan their maturity in accordance with your financial goals to ensure liquidity when required.
+Short-term fixed deposits are best for short-term goals like 7 days to 2 years whereas long-term fixed deposits are best used for long-term goals.
+You can plan their maturity as per your financial goals to ensure liquidity when required.

-Knowing more about features and benefits of both these financial instruments can help you determine the best fixed deposits for you.
+Knowing more about features and benefits of both fixed deposits.

 Like any other FD, it involves locking a sum of money into an account for a specific period, where it gains interest.